 1. Update Windows 10 and all your drivers

-- Press Windows Key + I to open the Settings app.
-Now navigate to Update & Security section.
+- Press Windows Key + I to open the Settings app and navigate to the Update & Security section.

 - Now click the Check for updates button.

-Windows will now check for available updates.
 If any updates are available, they will be downloaded in the background.
 Once the updates are downloaded, they will be installed as soon as you restart your PC.
-After the updates are installed, check if the problem still persists.

 - Choose Troubleshoot > Advanced options > Startup Settings and click the Restart button.